dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-materials.md

 ### Mesh Depth Material

 This is another basic material that is not used for anything advanced involving a light source, and shadows.
-It can be used to show some depth to a mesh, rather than just having a solid color painted on each face.
+The [depth material](https://threejs.org/docs/index.html#api/materials/MeshDepthMaterial) can be used to show some depth to a mesh, rather than just having a solid color painted on each face.

 ```js
 // CUBE